marinels/marinels.github.io/presentations/rx-intro/slides/index.md

 # Introduction to Reactive Programming

-Functional Programming for the Modern Developer.
+Functional Programming for the Modern Developer. <!-- .element: class="fragment" -->

 note:
-    None